systemcarl/weblog/articles/devlogs/blank/ci-cd.md

 Writing the tests was easy;
 the only thing that Bats did not handle out-of-the-box was mocking system
     commands or other script calls.
-I took a bit of time to implement [a simple mocking framework] that utilizes
+To handle this,
-    Bash function shadowing.
+    I took a bit of time to implement [a simple mocking framework] that utilizes Bash function shadowing.
 In addition to stubbing dependencies, these helper functions also [store mock call counts and arguments] in a